OmniLayer/spec/README.md

 Further:

 * Exodus outputs are ignored in decoding
-* Any input not meeting the requirement for type (pay-to-pubkeyhash) will invalidate the whole transaction
+* Any input not meeting the requirement for type (pay-to-pubkeyhash) will be ignored
 * Only pay-to-pubkey-hash outputs will be considered for the reference address
 * Only multisig outputs will be considered for the data packets
-* If there are one or multiple outputs to the sending address, only the first will be ignored for change purposes
+* If there are multiple outputs to the sending address, only the first will be ignored for change purposes
 * The reference address will be determined by the remaining output with the highest vout index